Northern Ireland’s Shocking Domestic Violence Statistics

 Safety tips for those who are victims of domestic violence:

-- Have emergency contacts on speed dial so you can get in touch with them easily
+Have emergency contacts on speed dial or listed under ‘favourites’ so you can get in touch with them easily

-- Tell someone.
-Too many people suffer in silence and allow the abuse to continue
+Tell someone.
+Too many people suffer in silence.

 At MKB Law we will do everything we can to assist those who are victims of domestic violence.
 We work with a number of groups including Women’s Aid, Social Services and Domestic Violence Officers to ensure you receive all the support you need.
 To arrange a consultation with a member of MKB Law’s Family Law department contact: 028 9024 2450 or email: firstname.lastname@example.org